Design-Computing/Design-Computing.github.io/md/week1.md

 1. run your tests by opening the `me` folder and typing `python ../course/week1/tests.py` in the terminal.

+   If that doesn't work, try `python`**_`3`_**`../course/week1/tests.py` to call the tests explicitly with python 3

+### Why is this a problem anyway?

+Macs come with python already, but it's 2.7, not 3.7.
+Going from 3.7 to 3.8 is a minor version change (I call it a "version bump"), but going from 2.x to 3.x is a major version change.
+In a major version change, there are breaking changes, which means that python 2.x can't handle our code.
+We need to change to 3.x so that it works.
+This is easy in windows where we don't need to worry about the old version of python, but on macs there's some confusion to clear up.

 # General trouble shooting

 ## Git